hinorashi/pokedex/README.md

 Let's see what can we do with our Pokedex!
 - We use `Spring boot cache` for caching frequently Pokedex queries, backed by `Redis`
 - `Redis` cache is configured with `ACL` to improve security (available from Redis 6), for more detail pls refer its [topic](https://redis.io/topics/acl).
+- `Redis` cache secure connection is also enabled with one-way TLS.

 ## Build and Run
 ```